Rvishwanath19977/E-Library_Management_System/README.md

 # E-Library_Management_System
 7047CEM_SoftwareDevelopmentProject

-This repository contains the SQL DB for the E-Library Management System.
+This repository contains the SQL DB and Unit Test Code for Review Functionality for the E-Library Management System.

 ## Description